wso2-attic/ballerina-integrator/README.md

 - `@docker:Config` annotation is used to provide the basic Docker image configurations for the sample. `@docker:Expose {}` is used to expose the port to which the listener is bound to.

-- Now you can build a Ballerina executable archive (.balx) of the service that we developed above.
-This will also create the corresponding Docker image using the configurations provided through the annotations.
-Navigate to `restful-service/guide` and run the following command.
+- Now you can build a Ballerina executable archive (.balx) of the service that you developed above.
+This also creates the corresponding Docker image using the configurations provided through the annotations.
+Navigate to `restful-service/guide` and run the following command:
 ```bash
    $ ballerina build restful_service